 The first thing the Communist Party did after it took power in Albania was to expropriate the large landowners.
 In the summer of 1945, it distributed their land to dispossessed peasants.
 Only three years later it pursued a course of collectivization during which it reclaimed the land from them again.
 The other sectors of the economy were also nationalized and the Albanian constitution stipulated that only the state was allowed to own real estate.
 The victims of this comprehensive expropriation often lost not only their property, but also their freedom and sometimes even their lives.

 After the end of the communist dictatorship, Albania faced a double challenge: how to privatize a large part of the economy and also provide compensation for politically motivated expropriations.
 In 1991, Law 7501, titled "On Land," transferred land back to the peasants who had last farmed it.
-In her study, Romina Kali explains this decision by pointing out that the many voters in the countryside were politically more important to the government than the interests of the former landowners.
+In her study, legal scholar Romina Kali explains this decision by pointing out that the many voters in the countryside were politically more important to the government than the interests of the former landowners.
 The Albanian state also distributed real estate to its citizens without considering that it may have been unjustly confiscated.
 According to Kali, this approach led to major societal conflicts.

 Law 7698, titled "On the Restitution and Compensation of Property to Former Owners," followed two years later.
 According to this law, the original owners were entitled to restitution or full compensation for their confiscated property.
 An administrative commission was established to make decisions on the claims.
 But according to Kali, the Albanian state was not in a position to pay this much compensation.
 The monetary payments were therefore later replaced by the transfer of other property, for example in the cities.
 The law was also poorly drafted, as it did not provide for application deadlines or a court of appeal.